FUN STRASBOURG DAY TOURS

 The university city of Freiburg is often named one of the favorite small cities in Germany – whether you visit the Freiburg Minster, the city’s Gothic cathedral (tip: climb up the tower for the best city views) or stroll the old town with its many beautiful buildings and cobblestone streets.

 What makes Freiburg stand out even more, is a little stream that runs through the old town.

 Another gorgeous little city to visit easily from Strasbourg is Heidelberg.
 This beautiful, hilly city is perfect for strolls and easy hikes.

-Heidelberg is also a busy university city – which makes it a fun place to have a drink in one of the numerous cafes and bars after all the sightseeing.
+Heidelberg is also a busy university city.
+This makes it a fun place to have a drink in one of the numerous cafes and bars after all the sightseeing.

 FINAL THOUGHTS ON THE BEST DAY TRIPS FROM STRASBOURG